 - Apply for assistance.
 If you don’t have insurance or you live with low-income, you may be able to contact the pharmaceutical company that makes the drug you’ve been prescribed and ask if they have any discounts or patient assistant programs available.

 - Use pharmacy discount cards.
 If you don’t have insurance or opt to pay the cash price, that doesn’t necessarily mean you have to pay the full price of the drug.
 Ask your pharmacist or doctor if they have pharmacy discount cards available, or look for ones online that cover the drug you need.
-Popular pharmacy discount cards include GoodRX, US Pharmacy Card, ScriptSave WellRX.
+Popular pharmacy discount cards include the Medicare Plus Card, GoodRX, US Pharmacy Card, ScriptSave WellRX.

 - Reconsider your Medicare drug plan.
 If you have a particularly expensive prescription drug that your Medicare Part D or Medicare Advantage plan doesn’t cover, you may consider switching plans.
 Do the math and see if the change in your monthly premiums would be cheaper than the monthly out-of-pocket prescription drug costs.